helium/HIP/xxxx-payment-notes.md

 # Summary
 [summary]: #summary

-This change proposal suggests the addition of a new command option for the helium wallet PAY command, an optional (likely length/size restricted) alphanumeric field included with a wallet to wallet HNT payment transaction.
+This proposal suggests the addition of a new option for the Helium wallet PAY command: an optional (likely length/size restricted) alphanumeric memo/note field included with a wallet-to-wallet HNT payment transaction.

 # Motivation
 [motivation]: #motivation